-Travel shaming -- another plague of 2020
+Travel shaming -- another trend of 2020

 American Sarah Archer, right, and her boyfriend, Christian, reunited in Europe in July.

-Courtesy @sarahashleyarcher
+Courtesy Sarah Archer

 The irony, said Archer, is that most people around her in Serbia and Croatia and even now, in Bern, Switzerland, where she's settled in with her boyfriend for a few months, aren't wearing masks on the streets or even in grocery stores.